-Orientation will be done in person if restrictions at that time allow.
-Students will receive some virtual orientation information a month prior to arrival and at that time, it will be decided whether orientation will be in person as well.
-Details about orientation will be sent to students approximately 1 month before they arrive in Canada.
-Students will then be given details about the in-person orientation days where they will meet the staff, learn about the city, learn more about studying in Red Deer, and go for a tour of the schools where they will get their text books, lockers, and a school tour.
+Orientation will be done in person but we also offer some pre-arrival Orientation materials so that we can spend much of the in-person day getting to know each other.
+Students will receive and email with links to some virtual orientation information about a month prior to arrival.
+We ask that students find time to view the videos and review the information before they arrive.
+Students will be given details about the in-person orientation days where they will meet the staff, learn about the city, learn more about studying in Red Deer, and go for a tour of the schools where they will get their text books, lockers, and a school tour.